 The second property we stayed at was The Seven Stars, a relatively new luxury property.
 The Seven Stars is also all individually owned condominiums, however each unit has been furnished uniformly and with brilliantly waterproof fabrics in the living room.
 We stayed in a 3 bedroom unit with a sweeping water view and all brand new amenities.

 While it lacked the old money glamour of The Somerset, it made up for it with ease and convenience.
 I was sent a grocery list prior to my stay and upon arrival our gourmet kitchen was stocked with kid necessities; peanut butter, jelly and cheerios.
 The Seven Stars is a fabulous set up for families.
 They have a kids’ camp complete with Wii (hello), their own playground on property and they are steps away from the best supermarket on the island.

-The Seven Stars has a dedicated activities director who’s job it is to make your stay fun.
+The Seven Stars has a dedicated activities director whose job it is to make your stay fun.
 They will arrange anything from an afternoon trip to a grand excursion for you.
-I had always want to learn to dive and since Turks and Caicos is home to the world’s third largest coral reef system I decided to face my fear of death by shark and give it a go.
+I had always wanted to learn to dive and since Turks and Caicos is home to the world’s third largest coral reef system I decided to face my fear of death by a shark and give it a go.

 Sadly, all of my underwater references relate to “Finding Nemo” and my little ones were most impressed that I saw a “300 year old sea turtle”, I fabricated the age, but I really did see a turtle!
 The hotel staff and the instructors at Dive Provo made learning to dive easy and fun.
 Best news of all, no sharks.

 Since the little kids couldn’t go out on the dive excursion we decided to charter a private boat for our last day on the island.
 It may have been an extravagance, but it was worth it to spend our last day in paradise just as a family.